Eurorack3U Modular Synthesizer Format

 (My)CasesTour De Force through Euroland

-In just two and a half years - my Eurorack time - I have built three cases (and am now Case specialist!).
+In just two and a half years - my Eurorack time - I have built four cases (and am now Case specialist!).
 The first, with 4x84TE and 19 inch - was with a Doepfer-PSU2 transformer undersupplied, because I had increasingly Mini-Modules (4TE), whose consumption accumulated itself.
 Also, I wanted more modules.
 The second case was 4x119TE and had 2x PSU2.
 The energy crisis was fixed, but weight and 230V inside the case did not please me - I already built the third.
 The pictures show the growth and change of my system.

 With the 19-inch = 48.26cm size I had a baggage-enabled case, but I find it as an instrument just too narrow.
 Also the module selection is very limited and it is always missing space.
 In response, I had many small modules attached, but for the last, the mA of the transformer no longer sufficed.